sonnym7/kaiserland.github.io/README.md

 ### hi, thank you for your interest in my commissions!
 ### as of 09/08/2026 commissions are now: OPEN

 ♫⃠ welcome to my commission information page! if you're here by accident, this is the artwork commission information of @kyusslol (on instagram)

 ♫⃠ right now, i can accommodate working on 4 orders at a time, see below for available slots - i'll also try and update the following section with estimates on when i think the next slot will open if they're all closed⠀⠀⠀

+♫⃠ you might recall that i had a different page set up on carrd -- i've retired that one since github is easier to update and i've made some changes to my commissions - apologies for the confusion!

+♫⃠ some of the changes include pricing changes and that i'm now offering traditional art which i will mail to you (with additional costs of shipping in addition to the price of the artwork) and if people seem to want them -- physical prints as well (keep your eyes peeled to see if they're offered whenever you're reading this)!!
  ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣤⣤⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀